 Remove Coleslaw Stains or Other Cabbage Combination Stains

 Cabbage is often added to other dishes for flavor.
 The stains from these dishes are more likely to be combination stains.
 You'll need to treat all parts of the stain to fully remove it.
 For coleslaw, the likely staining agent is actually the creamy dressing part of the coleslaw.

-This protein stain needs a cold water soak whether it is old or fresh.
+This protein stain needs cold water soak whether it is old or fresh.
 Try soaking in cold water for up to 30 minutes to remove the protein part.
-Next, you'll need to add a hot water rinse and or the addition of a stain remover before washing normally to remove any oil based stains.
+Next, you'll need to add a hot water rinse and or the addition of a stain remover before washing normally to remove any oil-based stains.

 Removing Cabbage Smells

 The other part of a cabbage stain that is annoying is the smell.
 Cabbage stains on clothing can take on a very pungent odor that needs to be dealt with quickly.
 Since cabbage stains often benefit from a cold water soak, simply add a 1/4 cup of baking soda to the soaking.
 This can help whiten the clothes and remove the odors leaving a fresh stain free piece of laundry.